 - So, what do you do if you are currently taking statins?
 Before anything else, talk to your doctor and show him or her these findings.
 Don’t be fobbed off with assurances that this is a minor side effect that is outweighed by the benefits of taking statins.
 A 2011Cochrane Review showed, basically, that taking statins does almost nothing to reduce heart attack risk in people who have not previously experienced a heart attack.

 - If you already have diabetes, your cholesterol level is not likely to be an additional risk factor.
 And don’t let your doctor persuade you that statins will reduce your likelihood of peripheral neuropathy (nerve damage) as a complication of diabetes, either.
-A 2002 population study estimated the risks of neuropathy in statin users and concluded that long term exposure to these drugs significantly increased the risk.
+A 2002 population study estimated the risks of neuropathy in statin users and concluded that long-term exposure to these drugs significantly increased the risk.

 - Eventually, mainstream medicine will accept the simple truth that sugar, not cholesterol, is the real culprit in heart disease.
 It is a truth that the junk food and soft drinks industry, as well as the pharmaceutical giants making millions from their statin drugs, will go to any lengths to keep from us.

 - In the meantime, keep in mind what Hippocrates, the father of medicine, said: “Let food be your medicine and your medicine food”.
-While drugs may play a useful role in some situations, for the vast majority of us, whether or not we have been diagnosed as having diabetes, eating healthily and getting enough exercise remain our best front line defense against heart disease.
+While drugs may play a useful role in some situations, for the vast majority of us, whether or not we have been diagnosed as having diabetes, eating healthily and getting enough exercise remain our best frontline defense against heart disease.

 - The health complications that can come with having diabetes, don’t make for cheerful reading.
 Most people are aware of the increased risks of heart disease and stroke, and of problems with the eyes, kidneys and nervous system.
 Over the last few years, however, another association has become apparent, with a condition that some people fear more than any other – dementia.

 - A link between high blood sugar levels and reduced cognitive performance was suspected as early as 2004, in a study carried out at the University of California, in San Francisco.
-The link was made when researchers analyzed a mass of data collected over four years on more than 7,000 postmenopausal women, who had taken part in a trial of the drug raloxifene – an anti-oestrogen treatment for women with osteoporosis.
-They found more than double the incidence of cognitive impairment in women with diabetes or high fasting glucose levels, than in women with normal blood sugar readings.
+The link was made when researchers analyzed a mass of data collected over four years on more than 7,000 postmenopausal women, who had taken part in a trial of the drug raloxifene – an anti-estrogen treatment for women with osteoporosis.
+They found more than double the incidence of cognitive impairment in women with diabetes or high fasting glucose levels than in women with normal blood sugar readings.

 - The evidence linking type 2 diabetes and Alzheimer’s disease risk is growing rapidly.
-The results of a 15-year Japanese study, released last September, showed that the incidence of dementia, including Alzheimer’s disease, was around 35 per cent higher in people over 60 with diabetes than in those with normal glucose tolerance.
-To put that in context, it isn’t a huge increase in risk – from 20 per cent in non-diabetics to 27 percent in diabetics – but it is part of a bigger picture of what happens in the brain when blood sugar and insulin levels are raised.
+The results of a 15-year Japanese study, released last September, showed that the incidence of dementia, including Alzheimer’s disease, was around 35 percent higher in people over 60 with diabetes than in those with normal glucose tolerance.
+To put that in context, it isn’t a huge increase in risk – from 20 percent in non-diabetics to 27 percent in diabetics – but it is part of a bigger picture of what happens in the brain when blood sugar and insulin levels are raised.

 - Recent research has uncovered the mechanisms involved in the association between diabetes and dementia, although the situation seems far from simple.
 Magnetic resonance imaging studies have shown diabetic patients to have more constriction in brain blood vessels than control subjects and more atrophied brain tissue (namely a loss of neurons and the connections between them), particularly gray matter.
 The gray matter includes regions of the brain involved in muscle control, sight, hearing, memory, emotions, and speech.
 Blood tests also showed high glucose levels to be strongly correlated with higher levels of inflammatory cytokines, which cause chronic inflammation, leading to blood vessel constriction, reduced blood flow and damage to brain tissue.